lucaspingpao/HCS-Workshop-1/README.md

-## Your Name
+## Lucas Pao

 Welcome to my website!
+Currently needs a lot of refining, but all the basic components are there.

 ### Added Feature #1

-Description

-Screenshots
+Added some fun facts on the About page

 ### Added Feature #2

-Description

-Screenshots
+Added an Education section